BetaHuhn/ackee-report/README.md

 On the first run [ackee-report](https://github.com/BetaHuhn/ackee-report) will ask you to input a few values:

-- *Ackee server* - The endpoint of your Ackee instance
+- *ackee server* - The endpoint of your Ackee instance
+- *ackee token* - A permanent access token (can be used instead of username and password)
-- *Ackee username* - Your Ackee username you use to login to the UI
+- *ackee username* - Your Ackee username
-- *Ackee password* - Your Ackee password you use to login to the UI
+- *ackee password* - Your Ackee password
-- *SMTP host* - the domain of the SMTP server (examples below)
+- *email host* - the domain of the SMTP server (examples below)
-- *SMTP port* - the port of the SMTP server (examples below)
+- *email port* - the port of the SMTP server (examples below)
-- *SMTP username* - the username to use with the SMPT server (examples below)
+- *email username* - the username to use with the SMPT server (examples below)
-- *SMTP password* - tthe password to use with the SMPT server (examples below)
+- *email password* - tthe password to use with the SMPT server (examples below)
-- *SMTP from* - the from address to use (in most cases your own email address)
+- *email from* - the from address to use (in most cases your own email address)

 The configuration will be stored in your home directory under `~/.config/configstore/ackee-report.json` and can be changed at any point.

+### Ackee API authentication

+ackee-report needs access to your Ackee instance via the API in order to get all the data it needs to generate the report.
+You can choose any of the two authentication methods below:

+**Username and password:**

+Enter your username and password you use to login to the Ackee UI on the first run of ackee-report or change it in the config file later.

+ackee-report will then use them to create a temporary access token each time it runs and use it to query the Ackee API.

+**Permanent access token:**

+The recommended way of authenticating ackee-report is with a permanent access token.

+You will have to create one via the Ackee UI under `Settings`/`Permanent Tokens`, then click on `New permanent token` and give it a name (doesn't matter what).

+Copy the `permanent token id` and enter it on the first run of ackee-report or add it to the config file under `ackee.token` later.

+The same token will then be used each time ackee-report runs to query the Ackee API.

 ### Email setup